dirkschumacher/rpicosat/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Enclosed PicoSAT in single quotes in `DESCRIPTION`
 * Added more examples to `picosat_sat`
 * Explained SAT problems in the description file
 * Added a reference to one of the papers describing PicoSAT in `picosat_sat`.
 I could not find a paper with a DOI and also could not find any further information about the requested "authors (year) <DOI:...>" syntax.
 That is why I added the reference to the `picosat_sat` function.